Breast Implants in Chicago, IL

 Contact us today for your breast implant consultation in Northbrook, call 847-205-1680.
 See why people from all over the Chicagoland area come to MAE Plastic surgery.

-All types of implants may be placed through a small opening under the breast (inframammary), below the nipple (periareolar), or through the armpit (transaxillary).
-Your MAE Plastic surgeon will typically recommend the inframammary incision placement because it has a lower risk of internal scar formation—also known as capsular contracture.
-It is easier to position the implant more accurately and there is less of a chance of numbness to the nipple.
-In addition, when a very large silicone gel implant is used it may be too difficult to place through a periareolar or transaxillary approach.
+Both types of implants may be placed through a small opening under the breast (inframammary), below the nipple (periareolar), or through the armpit (transaxillary).
+Only saline-filled implants can be placed through the belly button (transumbilical, also known as TUBA).
+Your MAE surgeon will typically recommend the inframammary incision placement because it has a lower risk of internal scar formation—also known as capsular contracture.
+In some cases, a very large silicone gel implant can be difficult to place through a periareolar or transaxillary approach and may result in a larger scar than if a saline-filled implant was used.

 Breast Implant Breakage